 Wind Energy

-Another source of sustainable powers that can serve the hydroponic systems includes wind energy that is mainly suitable in areas such as rural and coastal areas where wind remains uninterrupted (Bhardwaj et al., 2025).
+Another source of sustainable power that can serve the hydroponic systems includes wind energy which is mainly suitable in areas such as rural and coastal areas where wind remains uninterrupted (Bhardwaj et al., 2025).
 Small wind turbines may be used to produce power to serve pumps, fans, and ventilation systems so as not to be dependent on grid electricity (Nwanojuo et al., 2025).
 The wind power fills this discrepancy in solar energy: in combined systems, wind turbines can be used to counteract cloud cover or lack of sunlight during seasonal changes (Zhang, Y., et al., 2025).

 Applications include powering aeration systems in DWC setups and operating climate control fans in greenhouses (Vinci et al., 2025).
 Coastal regions in Southeast Asia and Europe have experimented with hybrid solar-wind hydroponic farms, showing stable power supply and reduced energy costs (Impallomeni et al., 2025).
 Wind energy also provides resilience in remote off-grid hydroponic operations (Khandakar et al., 2024).